nba-emu/NanoBoyAdvance/README.md

 # NanoboyAdvance

 NanoboyAdvance is an experimental GameBoyAdvance (TM) emulator written in C++11.
-Its core is designed to be 100% platform-independend and to run games at good speed even on older hardware such as netbooks.
+Its core is designed to be 100% platform-independent and to run games at good speed even on older hardware such as netbooks.
 Ports to mobile devices and handhelds are also planned, but might need more optimization or a JIT compiler though.

 ## Status: